Volunteering for Code Club

 How to set up a Code Club

 We've tried to make volunteering for Code Club as easy and quick as possible.
-When you register we'll walk you through it step by step.
+When you register we'll walk you through a checklist, but we've outlined the process here as well.

-Use the map below to search for a venue to host your club in.
+Use the search box below to find a venue to host your club in.

 Arrange when your club will start and what days and times it will run after that.
 You'll also need to agree the number of children in your club.
-We recommend no more than 12 children per adult.
+We reckon 10 -15 children is a good number.

 Introduce Code Club at assembly or via posters to explain how much fun computer programming can be and drum up some interest.